nayaba/cookbook-solution/README.md

 ## About

-This repo provides solution code for the MEN Stack Relating Data Lab, Cookbook.
+This repo provides solution code for exercises in the `MEN Stack Relating Data Lab, Cookbook`.

+- The `main` branch contains solution code for the Embedding Related Data Exercise.

+- The `referencing-related-data-solution` branch contains solution code for the Referncing Related Data Exercise.

 ## Internal resources